fbpx Skip to content

 For the FHA 203K loan program, only the borrowers that will appear on the mortgage must submit asset and income documentation along with the borrower.

 Very similar to VA and conventional loans, the underwriters use bank statements and pay stubs to verify the borrower’s assets and income.
-Any large deposits within 1 percent of the purchase price will need to be sourced with an accurate accompanying letter of explanation, as this is required for anti-money laundering laws.
+Any large deposits within 1% of the purchase price will need to be sourced with an accurate accompanying letter of explanation, as this is required for anti-money laundering laws.

 This information is cross-referenced with a verification of employment that is filled out by the employer, the most recent 2 years of W-2 forms or 1099 Forms, and tax returns.